-“In the 1920s, when it was officially founded, there were a hundred furniture makers like us,” says Benoît, who was entrusted to take to over the show with his brother.
+“In the 1920s, when it was officially founded, there were a hundred furniture makers like us,” says Benoît, who was entrusted to take to over the operation with his brother.
 “Madame Gatti had no children,” he says, “The chairs were her children, and she treated them well.”

 Our tour of the production line essentially follows the birth of a Gatti chair – of which there are about 30 models and woven patterns.

 When asked where those patterns come from, Benoît says they “can be quite antique, sometimes ancient.”
 Their names?
 “Usually chosen for the patron who ordered them,” which sure puts the “Bonaparte” model in a new spotlight…

-Above all, the atelier has the ambiance of a place where things are made lovingly, and by hand.
-The employees are singing, smiling, and each proudly stationed at their own area of expertise.
+Above all, the atelier has the ambiance of a place where things are made not just by hand, but with heart and soul.
+The employees are singing, smiling, and each proudly stationed at his or her own area of expertise.

-Coils of rainbow resin are stacked high, and towers of chairs pop up around every corner like little Leaning Towers of Pisa.
+Coils of rainbow resin are snaked into dollops and stacked high, while towers of chairs pop up around every corner like little Leaning Towers of Pisa.
 We meet a woman who can weave a seat in 45 minutes, and the charming Juan, who has been an atelier fixture since the reign of Benoît’s father:

 Back in the day, there was even a training school for those looking to work in the rattan furniture game.
 But by the 1950s, the number of flourishing factories had dwindled from 100 to 50, as did the need for a fully-fledged school.
 The emergence of aluminium was also a blow to the industry.